mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 ### Hypotheses

-1. Recruitment, organism growth, and percent cover will increase at a faster rate toward the equator.
+1. Demographic processes, including recruitment and growth, are faster toward the equator.
-2. Assemblage diversity (richness & evenness) will be higher toward the equator.
+2. Community diversity (species and function richness and evenness) are higher toward the equator.
-3. Predation pressure will be more intense, reducing biomass to a greater extent, toward the equator.
+3. Predation is more intense, and therefore a stronger influence on commmun ity organization, toward the equator.

 ## Requirements